All-Russian School Olympiad in Biology

 1990 –till now – V. V. Pasechnik

 The local (regional) executive Organizing Committees are responsible for the first three rounds of Russian NBO.
-Executive Organizing Committee for the final (4th round) of Russian NBO is formed each year by special Order of Federal Agency of Education and includes members of Central Organizing-Methodological Committee of All-Russian School Olympiad in Biology (usually 5-7 persons), Professors and Scientists from the local University where Olympiad of current year takes place (usually 15-20 persons), and specialists from local Division of Federal Agency of Education (usually 3-5 persons).
+Executive Organizing Committee for the final (4th round) of Russian NBO is formed each year by special Order of Ministry of Education and Science and includes members of Central Organizing-Methodological Committee of All-Russian School Olympiad in Biology (usually 12-14 persons), Professors and Scientists from the local University where Olympiad of current year takes place (usually 15-20 persons), and specialists from local Division Ministry of Education (usually 3-5 persons).

 Alexander M. Rubtsov

 School of Biology Lomonosov Moscow State University 119991 Moscow, Russia Phone: +7 (495) 939-2760/939-4434 Fax: +7 (495) 939-4309/939-3955

 Department of Biochemistry Lomonosov Moscow State University 119991 Moscow, Russia Phone: +7 (495) 939-2760/939-4434 Fax: +7 (495) 939-4309/939-3955

 Russia (till 1991 – Soviet Union) has participated in IBO since the first IBO (1990).
 Russia (Soviet Union) was IBO host country in 1991 (Makhachkala, Dagestan).

 In Russia usually about 450,000-500,000 students participate in 1st round.
 Usually about 70,000-75,000 students participate in 2nd round.
 Usually about 4,000-4,500 students participate in 3rd round.
 Usually about 230-250 students participate in 4th round of Russian NBO.
 (Usually about 80-85% of students from 6-11 classes participate in all Russian School Olympiads in different sciences (total number of Russian School Olympiads is 21).